bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 {{SIP2.0}} is designed to run over unreliable transports such as UDP.
 Since QUIC guarantees reliability, some of the features of SIP/2.0 are not required.
 User agents MUST NOT send the `CSeq` header field in requests or responses because the messages are already associated with a QUIC stream.
-Intermediaries that convert SIP-over-QUIC to SIP/2.0 and earlier versions when forwarding messages are responsible for handing the mapping of the `CSeq` header field to individual transactions.
+Intermediaries that convert SIP-over-QUIC to other transport protocols when forwarding messages are responsible for handing the mapping of the `CSeq` header field to individual transactions.

 > **Author's note:** The author invites feedback as to whether the MUST NOT in relation to the `CSeq` header could be